• Skip to primary navigation

 You want to list all your needs like basic food, shelter, clothes, utilities, etc.

-Once you know how much your basic needs costs, set aside an allowance for wants.
+Once you know how much your basic needs cost, set aside an allowance for wants.
 These wants are things that make life more enjoyable but be sure you can afford them!

 If you don’t have any more room to cut on expenses, finding ways to make extra money from home can help you improve your quality of life.
-These money making ideas require no experience to get started!
+These money-making ideas require no experience to get started!

 💡 PRO TIP: I like to set aside a budget for my “guilt-free” spending.